 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Sarah Kelleher is an Associate in Fish & Richardson’s Boston Office.
+Sarah Kelleher is an associate in the Boston office of Fish & Richardson P.C.
 Sarah counsels clients on trademark, trade dress, trade secret and copyright matters with a focus on trademark clearance, prosecution and enforcement in the U.S. and abroad.
-Her experience includes representing trademark owners in opposition and cancellation proceedings...
+Her experience includes representing trademark owners in opposition and cancellation...